 2. Pharmacy data such as the NCPDPID, NPI, Address and Phone.

 3. Prescriber data such as the NPI, Name, Address, Phone.

 4. MedicationPrescribed that contains the Drug Description, Dosage/Quantity and instructions.

 Let’s take a look at a sample SCRIPT UN/EDIFACT message

 A SCRIPT message interchange consists of following segments.Aninterchange is defined ascommunication between partners in theform of a structured set of messagesand service segments.

 A sample SCRIPT message in UN/EDIFACT format:

 Here the UIH segment uniquely identifies that it is SCRIPT interchange type with NEWRX as the message type.
 Adeptia provides the full UN/EDIFACT data dictionary to parse and validate SCRIPT data and allows users to map it to any format.

-In Adeptia's Data Mapper, simply pull up the particular XML or UN/EDIFACT Schema of the SCRIPT transaction type and map it to the target system.
-Sample mapping shown below.
+In Adeptia’s Data Mapper, simply pull up the particular XML or UN/EDIFACT Schema of the SCRIPT transaction type and map it to the target system.
+Sample mapping is shown below.